ali-zargari/CS-157A-Project-DishSocial/README.md

 ## Step 5: Run the front-end
-- #### Important: Open a new command line or terminal for this step, DO NOT CLOSE THE PREVIOUS ONE FROM STEP 4.
+- #### Important: Navigate to the Client Folder.
+Open a new command line or terminal for this step, DO NOT CLOSE THE PREVIOUS ONE FROM STEP 4.
 - #### Important: This app is best displayed on Edge, Chrome, or Safari.
 It has **'NOT'** been tested on other browsers.
 - Using the Command Prompt (windows) or Terminal(mac), navigate to the **Client** folder
 - Type the following command and press enter: